psunthorn13/psunthorn13/README.md

   - Used machine learning to analyse crypto sentiment.

-  - Implemented end-to-end machine learning by collecting data from Twitter API in real-time,  processing unstructured text data, using the model for sentimental analysis, visualising through the interactive web app and deploying to the cloud.
+  - Implemented end-to-end machine learning application by collecting data from Twitter API in real-time,  processing unstructured text data, using the model for sentimental analysis, visualising through the interactive web app and deploying to the cloud.

 - <b>[Sentiment Analysis on Federal Open Market Committee(FOMC) minutes](https://sentiment-analysis-on-fomc.herokuapp.com/)</b>